chiranthk1704/Change-Detection-for-Satallite-Images/README.md

 ---

-Note: The proposed model and detailed methodology are currently under review at IEEE JSTARS.
+Note: The proposed model and detailed methodology are currently under review at IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing.
 Full implementation details and experimental results will be released after publication.